okhlybov/vscode-msys2/README.md

 This extension is primarily designed to work with the CMakeTools extension.

-The following steps are to be performed in order to configure a minimal useble MSYS2, MinGW and Visual Studio Code environments.
+The following steps are to be performed in order to configure a minimal useable MSYS2, MinGW and Visual Studio Code environments.

 ### MSYS2 & MinGW installation